-Exclusion is a last resort after all other attempts to improve behaviour have not been successful.
+Permanant exclusion is a last resort after all other attempts to improve behaviour have not been successful.
 All interventions and staff actions will be recorded and provide a clear pathway to this decision.
 It will not be taken lightly and all steps to avoid this situation will be taken.
-Parents would have been warned in advance, and in writing, of this possibility.

-Permanent Exclusions for behavioural reasons would only follow at least one period of temporary exclusion unless the breach of discipline (within or beyond school) was so serious that the expulsion of a child was deemed to be in the School's best interests or those of the child or other children.
+Parents would have been warned in advance, and in writing, of the possibility of permanent exclusion.
+Permanent exclusion for behavioural reasons would only follow at least one period of temporary exclusion unless the breach of discipline (within or beyond school) was so serious that the expulsion of a child was deemed to be in the School's best interests or those of the child or other children.